Year of foundation

 - Semester fee / semester: approx. 400 euros

-Around 400 students are enrolled at KHM each year, at least a third of whom come from abroad.
+Around 400 students are enrolled at KHM each year, at least 40 per cent of them come from abroad.
 Around 70 new applicants are accepted each winter semester.

 Students / staff in figures